 three reading groups this Fall.
 As in the past, the groups will meet over dinner at a local restaurant (Gourmet Kingdom, in Carrboro).
 The books will be provided and the cost of dinner will be covered.
 Each group will meet eight times over the course of the semester, for approximately an hour and a half each meeting.
 Please keep in mind that, if you do join a reading group, attendance and participation at each meeting is expected.
 In addition, towards the end of the semester, we will ask you to provide an evaluation of your experience in the group.
 Below you will find descriptions of the three groups, along with a link (below the three) to a sign-up form with which you can request a space in whichever group(s) interest you.

-All reading groups for Fall 2017 are now full— thank you for your interest!
 We will be having new reading groups in Spring 2018, so please do check back for updates.

 Reading Groups for Fall 2017